Hybrid Working Models: What is the Best Option for Your Organization?

 5) Partly Remote Hybrid Work Model

-In this hybrid work model, some departments are fully office-bounds (e.g., the HR department), whereas other teams are fully remote (e.g., content team).
+In this hybrid work model, some departments are fully office-bounds (e.g., the HR department), whereas other teams are fully remote (e.g., the content team).
 The top management within this work model is office-based.

 Pros: An organization can drastically reduce overhead.